yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 ~~~
 {: #app2app-w-brokers-and-browser title="App2App with brokers and browser" }

-Since OAuth Brokers' urls are not claimed by any native app, requests targeting them (OAuth requests and redirect_uri responses) are handled by a web browser.
+Since no native app claims OAuth Brokers' urls, OAuth requests and redirect_uri responses to and from them are handled by a web browser as User Agent.

-## Negative impact of using a web browser
+## Impact of using a web browser

-Using a web browser degrades the user experience in several ways:
+Using a web browser may degrade the user experience in several ways:

-* Some browsers do not support deep links at all.
-Others may not support deep links depending on the settings used.
+* Some browser's support for deep links is limited by design or by the settings used.
 * The browser may prompt end-user for consent before opening deep links, introducing additional friction.
-* Even if the browser supports deep links and does not prompt the end-user, browser loading of urls and redirecting may be noticeable.
+* Browser loading of urls and redirecting may be noticeable, providing a less smooth UX.
-* The browser may be left after the flow ends with "orphan" browser tabs used for redirection.
-While these do not impact the process directly, they can be seen as clutter which degrades the overall UX's cleanliness.
+* App developers cannot control which browser will be used to handle the response redirect_uri, which risks losing cookies used to bind session identifiers to the user agent (nonce, state or PKCE verifier), which may cause the flow to break.

-In addition, app developers cannot control which browser will be used to handle the response redirect_uri, risking loss of cookies used to bind session identifiers to the user agent (nonce, state or PKCE verifier), which may break the flow.
+* "Orphan" browser tabs might be left over, which while they do not directly impact the flow, such "clutter" degrades the overall UX's cleanliness.

 # App2Web
 ~~~ aasvg